WalkerMao/walkermao.github.io/_posts/2022-07-10-the-curse-of-dimensionality-in-machine-learning.md

 <div align='center'>
 <figure>
 <img src="https://d3i71xaburhd42.cloudfront.net/581e4c6316feb4c18657a325afcdfd5524a4ead1/5-Figure2.6-1.png" alt="Figure 2.6 in ESL 2nd edition" style="zoom:100%;" />
-<figcaption style="font-size:80%;"> Figure.
-The right figure shows the side-length of the subcube needed to capture a fraction r of the volume of the data,
+<figcaption style="font-size:80%;"> Figure: The right figure shows the side-length of the subcube needed to capture a fraction r of the volume of the data,
 for different dimensions p.
 (Source: [3]) </figcaption>
 </figure>
 </div>

 ## Close to Borders

 n high dimensional space, data around the origin (the center of the hypercube) is much more sparse than data around the boundary/edge. [^4] Most data points (for both training and predicting) reside close to the borders (even corners) of the feature space [^7].
 More surprisingly, data points are mostly closer to border than to any other data point [^3], for the reason showed in [previous section](#neighbors-are-not-local) that neighbors are usually very far.